Integrating costs within the institution’s cost structure

 As with other areas, some changes may be initiated through individual practices within your team or by creating models of external cooperation.
 However, the organisation and operation of institutions is determined by the regulations of their respective funding bodies.
 Therefore, it is necessary to create coalitions within culture, which will jointly push for changes in guidelines for allocating funds and identify ecological priorities.
 Let us demand that it is the ecological and ethical rationale that should be at the centre of fund-allocation in open competitions, specific grants and any other form of cultural financing.

-An example of a climate-oriented network in the area of arts and culture is MAST from Manchester.
-Cultural institutions joined forces to reach a city-wide zero-emissions target. (see: INSTITUTIONAL POLICY, ECO-ETHICS OF COOPERATION)
+An example of a climate-oriented network in the area of arts and culture is GMAST from Manchester (Manchester Arts Sustainability Team).
+Cultural institutions joined forces to reach a city-wide zero-emissions target. (see also: INSTITUTIONAL POLICY, ECO-ETHICS OF COOPERATION)